-When you publish a new post or page, WordPress automatically generates a "slug", which is a most important component of the permalink.
+This article focuses on slugs, which define the dynamic part of the URLs.
+When you publish a new post or page, WordPress generates them dynamically.
 Typically, the slugs are created from the initial title and converted to make it more readable for search engines and people.

 Automating Permalink Updates